-- (iv) A full-fledged 'brick and mortar' branch (i.e. 'Banking Outlet' manned by bank's employee) opened in a rural (Tier 5 and 6) centre which is already being served by a fixed point BC outlet by any bank shall also be eligible to be treated as equivalent to opening a 'Banking Outlet' in a URC.
-In other words, the first fixed point BC outlet of a bank as well as the first 'brick and mortar' branch of any bank opened in a URC will be reckoned for computing compliance with the 25 percent norm. - (v) A 'Banking Outlet' opened in a rural (Tier 5 and 6) centre which is served by only a Banking Outlet of a Payments bank shall also be eligible to be treated as equivalent to opening a 'Banking Outlet' in a URC.
-In other words, the first 'Banking Outlet' by a Payments bank opened in a URC as well as the first 'Banking Outlet' by any other bank will be reckoned for computing compliance with the 25 percent norm. - (vi) The time given to a bank for opening an outlet in a URC is one financial year.
+- (4) A full-fledged 'brick and mortar' branch (i.e. 'Banking Outlet' manned by bank's employee) opened in a rural (Tier 5 and 6) centre which is already being served by a fixed point BC outlet by any bank shall also be eligible to be treated as equivalent to opening a 'Banking Outlet' in a URC. - (5) A 'Banking Outlet' opened in a rural (Tier 5 and 6) centre which is served by only a Banking Outlet of a Payments bank shall also be eligible to be treated as equivalent to opening a 'Banking Outlet' in a URC.
+In other words, the first 'banking outlet' by a Payments Bank as well as the first 'banking outlet' by any other bank opened in a URC will be reckoned for computing compliance with the 25 per cent norm - (6) The time given to a bank for opening an outlet in a URC is one financial year.
 If a bank fails to adhere to the requirement of opening 25 percent Banking Outlets in a year, appropriate penal measures, including restrictions on opening of Tier 1 Banking Outlets, may be imposed.
 10. To encourage banks to open / frontload more number of Banking Outlets in URCs, a bank shall be allowed to carry forward the benefit of the 'Banking Outlets', if any, opened in excess of the requirement specified in paragraph 9(i) above, for a period of next two years.
 No extension to avail the benefit shall be allowed.
 11. To enable a bank to have information for identifying a URC, the State Level Banker Committee (SLBC) shall play a constructive and proactive role.
 The SLBC shall compile and have an updated list of all URC in the State which shall be displayed on its website.
 This list will facilitate banks to choose / indicate the place where it wishes to open a 'Banking Outlet.'
 The bank shall inform and coordinate with the SLBC Convenor bank to earmark the centre identified by it.
 If a bank fails to open the banking outlet in the prescribed period of one year as per paragraph 9(vi) above, the SLBC convenor bank may indicate the centre as available for other banks to open a Banking Outlet.
 The non-member banks of the SLBC, may also refer to the website and keep the SLBC Convenor bank informed of the centres identified by them.

 12. If a bank proposes to undertake government business at any of the Banking Outlets / part-time banking outlets, it shall require prior approval of the Government authority concerned as also of Department of Government and Bank Accounts, Central Office, RBI.
 The application for the same shall be made using the Pravaah portal (<https://pravaah.rbi.org.in>).
-13. The guidelines on branch authorisation as applicable to domestic commercial banks as amended from time to time shall also be applicable to Wholly Owned Subsidiary (WOS) of foreign banks.
-WOS, however, shall require prior authorisation of RBI for opening branches at certain locations that are sensitive from the perspective of national security and the general permission provided vide paragraph 8 above shall not be applicable to opening of branches in such centres.
-A list of such centres would be made available to WOSs by RBI.